 Tylar is from Phoenix Arizona.
 She started playing volleyball when she was 9 years old both indoor and beach.
 She played club for 4 years then switched to beach only my freshman year of high school.
 She continued playing indoor for my high school team all four years as well as our high school beach team.
 She placed 3rd in the Arizona state high school pairs tournament.
 She played with RPM sand volleyball where I got to travel around different states and compete.
 I finished 9th in the AVP National Championship in California my sophomore year in the 16U division.
 She had multiple 1st-3rd place finishes in AVP, USAV, AAU tournaments.

 Tylar will be a junior at Missouri State University and play on the beach volleyball team.
 She's studying Exercise and Movement Science with plans to become an athletic trainer.

 Grace is from Wichita Falls, Texas but lived in Florida and Arizona due to her family being in the military.
 She has been around volleyball for 14 years.
 She played indoors since she was 7 up to my senior year in high school.
 Grace started playing beach volleyball when she lived in Navarre, Florida at the age of 15.
 In high school, she played for RPM sand for three years in Arizona where she finished top ten at nationals in Hermosa Beach California.

-Grace is a sophomore at Missouri State.
+Grace will be a junior at Missouri State.
 She is majoring in exercise and movement science.
 She plans on becoming a pediatric occupational therapist.